nodoks/blog/content/posts/_index.md

 title: "Posts"
 ---
 {{< lead >}}
-Notes from daily work and information which I find worth sharing.
+Notes from daily work and information which we find worth sharing.
 {{< /lead >}}